Mayo one of Six New TFI Local Link Community Car Schemes

-The National Transport Authority has announced today six new Local Link Community Car schemes in counties Cork, Kerry, Longford, Westmeath and Mayo.
+The National Transport Authority has announced today six new TFI Local Link Community Car schemes in counties Cork, Kerry, Longford, Westmeath and Mayo.
 The schemes provides grant aid for a programme for up to 15 community transport service projects over a 12-month period, with the key aim of providing a community transport service that is accessible to all service users and that addresses rural social exclusion.

 The grant aid, of up to €6,000 per project, is to fund activities directly associated with providing a community transport service.
 To date, six community car schemes in five counties have been approved and will become operational nationally.